ctkelley/NotebookSIAMFANL/README.md

 supercomputers.
 This is a well-done (by the very best people) and important project, but not one designed for a novice to understand.

+## Support

+This project was partially supported by
+1. Army Research Office grant W911NF-16-1-0504 and
+2. National Science Foundation Grants
+   1. OAC-1740309
+   2. DMS-1745654
+   3. DMS-1906446

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation or the Army Research Office.